Python - learning

 Notes:

-2. Instance variables shared by each instance,name is instance variable.
+is class variable. - Instance variables shared by each instance,

 # Function defined outside the class